-Because of the properties of a SAT, it is guaranteed to find such a "seed" in or near each DSR without the need to aggregate a long sequence of the original time series.
-Recall in a SAT, the shift at level i is a multiple of the shift at level i-1, i.e. $s{i-1} \leq s_i$ , and the time span for the DSR(i,t) is $s_i$ , there has to be a node at level i-1 whose shadow window ends between the interval $t-s_i+1$ and t, call it S. And in a SAT, the overlap of two neighboring nodes at level i has to cover any node at level i-1, i.e. $h{i-1} \leq h_i - s_i + 1$ .
-If $s{i-1} > 1$ , then $h{i-1} - s{i-1} + 2 \leq h{i-1}$ , i.e. level i-1 is between $h{i-1} - s{i-1} + 2$ and $h_i - s_i + 1$ , thus S lies within the DSR(i,t).
-If $s{i-1} = 1$ , then S lies one level lower than the DSR(i,t).
+Because of the properties of a Shifted Aggregation Tree, such a "seed" is guaranteed to be found in or near each DSR without the need to aggregate a long sequence of the original time series.
+Recall that in a SAT, the shift at level i is a multiple of the shift at level i-1, i.e. $s{i-1} \leq s_i$, and the time span for DSR(i,t) is s_i .
+There has to be a node at level i-1 whose shadow window ends between the interval $t-s_i+1$ and t, call it S. Also recall that in a SAT, the overlap of two neighboring nodes at level i has to cover any node at level i-1, i.e. $h{i-1} \leq h_i - s_i + 1$.
+If $s{i-1} > 1$, then $h{i-1} - s{i-1} + 2 \leq h{i-1}$, i.e. level i-1 is between $h{i-1} - s{i-1} + 2$ and $h_i - s_i + 1$, thus S lies within the DSR(i,t).
+If $s{i-1} = 1$, then S lies one level lower than the DSR(i,t).

-Because the shift for each level is fixed, at every $s_i$ time points, a node at level i is updated and its detailed search region is checked if the aggregate exceeds its minimum threshold.
+Because the shift for each level is fixed, every s_i time points, a node at level i is updated and its detailed search region is checked if the aggregate exceeds its minimum threshold.
 Once a node at the top level is updated, all possible bursts will have been checked.
-Therefore, a burst is reported no later than $s{top}$ time points after it occurs, where $s{top}$ is the shift for the top level.
+Therefore, a burst is reported no later than s{top} time points after it occurs, where s{top} is the shift for the top level.

 The total running time of the detection algorithm is the sum of the update time and the comparison/search time.
 Intuitively, if a Shifted Aggregation Tree has more levels and smaller shifts, i.e. a denser structure, it will take a longer time to maintain this structure, but the probability of a fruitless search and the cost of searches will both be reduced.
-Adversely, a sparser structure costs less time to update, but may take more time to do detailed searches.
+Conversely, a sparser structure takes less time to update, but may take more time to do detailed searches.
 A good Shifted Aggregation Tree should balance the update time against the comparison/search time to obtain the optimal performance.
 In the next section, we present a heuristic state-space algorithm to find an efficient Shifted Aggregation Tree given a sample of the input.